 Market and customer needs.

 You may be bursting with great ideas.
 However, that just might not be enough.
-You must identify and meet exactly what the market and customer need.
+You must identify and meet exactly what the market and customers need.
 It is a foolish move to develop an MVP without knowing exactly what users need and want.
 Your MVP should address all the issues that users are already facing from such products.

 So how do you identify customer needs?
 Simple.
 Just carry out extensive market research.
 It is essential and equally crucial that you research all that you can on the needs and wants of the customers and the market.
 Only such extensive research can give you deep insights into what the market expects from your product.
 And only with such deep insight will you be able to provide them with exactly such a product.
 Market research will save you a lot of time and money while addressing the actual problems that customers fish.